dtobrien23/Tourify/README.md

 Here are the steps to properly run the application:
 - download docker engine
-- create a network named tourify within docker engine and indicate the network's subnet(172.18.0.0/16)
+- create a network named tourify within docker engine and indicate the network's subnet(172.18.0.0/16)( as to fix ML container's ip address)
+- get a ssl cert for your localhost to support google-login function
+- change the host name of each api request to localhost

 ### Frontend container:
 - add .env file which contains the necessary api key in frontend folder